martinvalen/CSP-101/README.md

 `'unsafe-eval'` - Allows the use of `eval()` and other methods which creates runnable code from strings.

 `'nonce-<somerandomvalue>'` - Allows all elements with `nonce=<somerandomvalue>` to bypass the other CSP-rules.
 It is important that the nonce is recalculated in a cryptographically secure way on every reload.
 If the nonce is guessable, attackers will be able to bypass all your other CSPs.
+There is an example implementation of how to create nonces in .NET Core.

 `sha256-<base64value>` - Allows scripts or styles that hash to certain base64-values to be run.